CodeZilla12/GravityGolf/README.md

 $d=v{\cdot}t$

 The smaller the time-step, the more accurate the simulations.
-However, a scaling factor of ~3e6x speed was used as a real-time gravity simulation is not very entertaining.
+However, a default time multiplication factor of 3e6x speed was used as a real-time gravity simulation is not very entertaining.
+This produces acceptable accuracy while making the program feel somewhat responsive.

 # Gif Demos